 Lou J., Facebook comment

-Step 4: Pour the whisked dry ingredients over the wet ingredients.
+Step 4: Carefully pour the whisked dry ingredients over the wet ingredients, ensuring an even layer.

-Step 7: Remove the bread from the bread machine when it is done.
-I gently slide my bread out of the pan and place it on a cooling rack.
-This helps prevent your bread from cooking longer in the hot pan.
+Step 7: Cool the bread.
+When the cycle ends, let the bread sit in the pan for 5 minutes.
+Gently slide the bread out of the pan and place it on a cooling rack.
+This prevents the bread from overcooking and drying out from the residual heat in the bread pan.

 The only downside to using a bread machine is the little paddle comes off into your bread.
 The bread stays hot for some time, so I highly recommend you use tweezers or these pointed tongs to remove the paddle.
 It is easier to remove when the bread is hot.